AtonFreson/SolidWorks_License_Auto-Deactivator/README.md

 2. Navigate to the SOLIDWORKS Corp folder via the File Explorer, and copy/paste from the address bar.

 ### Additional information:
-- Change pollSeconds and windowDelay in SWActivationWatcher.ps1 found in <SOLIDWORKS Corp>/scripts/ if on a slow computer or if you want to speed up the process.
+- Change pollSeconds and windowDelay in SWActivationWatcher.ps1 found in \<SOLIDWORKS Corp\>/scripts/ if on a slow computer or if you want to speed up the process.
 After this reboot the PC.
-- The automation works by 'pressing' the button with the text "Next >" in the 'SOLIDWORKS Activation Wizard'.
+- The automation works by 'pressing' the button with the text "Next >" in the 'SOLIDWORKS Product Activation' Wizard.
 To make the script work in your language, ctrl+f replace "Next" with the word on the same button in your language.
 ![Image of what button that has "Next" written on it in the English language SolidWorks.](https://i.imgur.com/KPhdSvo.png)